Campus Safety & Security

 Location and Contact Information

 The Main Campus Safety and Security Office is located in the Olsen Student Center, just inside the main front doors.
-The Director’s and Assistant Director, full-time Safety and Security Officer) of Campus Safety and Security office is located in the Hickman/Johnson/Furrow Learning Center.
-The phone number for Campus Safety and Security is (712) 274-5234.
+The Administrative Office (Director and Assistant Director, full-time Safety and Security Officer) of Campus Safety and Security office is located in the Hickman-Johnson-Furrow Learning Center in Room 109.
+The main phone number for Campus Safety and Security is (712) 274-5234.
 Safety and Security staff members are available either in the office or by calling the Campus Safety and Security number, which will reach them through the radio.
 Any criminal incidents, emergencies or other suspicious activity should be reported immediately to Campus Safety and Security.
 Individuals may also call the Sioux City Police Department directly for emergencies by dialing 911 or (712) 279-6960 for non-emergencies.
 All security matters should be reported to Campus Safety and Security, including updates on any action taken.

 In addition to regular foot and vehicle patrols and 24-hour availability, Campus Safety and Security offers these services toassist students, faculty and staff:

 - 24-Hour Escort Service: We provide this service to anyone who wishes to be escorted anywhere on campus 24 hours a day.

 - Vehicle Assistance Program: We provide assistance in starting vehicles and opening locked doors.

 - Transportation for Visitors With Limited Mobility: We provide shuttle transportation to visitors and attendees of Morningside College campus events who require special assistance.

 Campus Safety and Security staff mmebers do walking and vehicle patrols; respond to criminal and non-criminal incidents; provide jumpstarts and unlocking of vehicles.
 Campus Safety and Security does offer golf cart escort services to anyone who requests it, to anywhere on campus.
 Security officers make routine patrols of campus to all the buildings.
 They also monitor boiler/mechanical rooms of each building and check for any potential problems.
 Each residential building is equipped with a fire alarm.
 If a fire is discovered or suspected, contact Campus Security and Safety immediately by dialing (712) 274-5234 or Sioux City Fire Rescue by dialing 911 and evacuate the building immediately.